EmilDohne/compressed-image/docs/code-ref/channel.rst

         for (auto& [index, pixel] : std::views::enumerate(chunk))
         {
             // The index here is local to the chunk itself, we will take care
-            // of computing it's global coordinate.
+            // of computing its global coordinate.
             auto x = chunk.x(index);
             auto y = chunk.y(index);

-            // You can now modify the span. pixel = static_cast<T>(x) * y;
+            // You can now modify the pixel in-place pixel = static_cast<T>(x) * y;
         }
     }
+    // Note that the chunk_span is only valid as long as the iterator is alive!

 Lazy channels